SergioCasCeb/WebpackProjectTrial/README.md

 ### Production mode

-1. Build the project with the command `npm run build` which will automatically set the mode to production.
+1. Build the project with the command `npm run build` which will automatically set the mode to production
 2. Finally utilize the command `npm run serve` to serve the application utilizing express as the server

 ```sh